You Are the Best Reviewer of Your Own Papers: The Isotonic Mechanism: The Isotonic Mechanism

-The condition of independence can be relaxed to exchangeability for most results in the paper, unless otherwise specified.
-That is, we assume that the vector $(z_1, \ldots, z_n)$ has the same probability distribution as $(z_{\pi(1)}, \ldots, z_{\pi(n)})$ for any permutation $\pi(1), \ldots, \pi(n)$ of the indices $1, \ldots, n$.
-This generalization is useful when the noise terms are influenced by a latent factor.
-Notably, the noise distribution can have nonzero mean in this assumption.
+\begin{remark} The independence condition can be relaxed to exchangeability for most results in this paper, unless stated otherwise.
+That is, \((z_1, \ldots, z_n)\) has the same probability distribution as \((z_{\pi(1)}, \ldots, z_{\pi(n)})\) for any permutation \(\pi\).
+Note also that the noise distribution can have nonzero mean.

 \end{remark}